OpenDriveLab/ThinkTwice/docs/DATA_PREP.md

 # Prepare Dataset

 ## Script to Collect for One Xml File
 Due to the huge size of the dataset (189K frames - 8TB, 2M frames - 85TB), we provide the instructations to generate the dataset.
 If the size is still too large for your device, techniques to reduce the size of files could be explored.
 We look forward to your contributions:).
+Update: If your disk space is limited, you could consider trying the techniques mentioned in the compression section of this awesome repo [carla_garge](https://github.com/autonomousvision/carla_garage/blob/main/docs/engineering.md).

 The command to collect data from one .xml file is: